 Goals of Te Wiki o te Reo Māori

 Kei te harikoa e tata atu anō tātou ki te wā kia whakanui tō tātou reo rangatira, ā, he reo e ora ana, he reo e whakatipu ana i roto i te ngākau o te tangata.

-Māhuru or September is a wonderful time of the year when we celebrate and honour the Māori language from 11-17 September.
+Mahuru or September is a wonderful time of the year when we celebrate and honour the Māori language from 14-20 September.
 Te Reo Māori as our indigenous language is a unique taonga to be treasured by all New Zealanders.

-This year, as part of Te wiki o Te Reo Māori we would like everyone no matter how big or small to participate in Māori language week, whether you are a mokopuna, mātua, kaiako, kaimahi or kaiwhakahaere, everybody no matter who or where you are, can contribute to Te Wiki o Te Reo Māori in Playcentre.
+This year, as part of Te Wiki o Te Reo Māori we would like everyone no matter how big or small to participate in Māori language week, whether you are a mokopuna, mātua, kaiako, kaimahi or kaiwhakahaere, everybody no matter who or where you are, can contribute to Te Wiki o Te Reo Māori in Playcentre.

+Goals of Te Wiki o te Reo Māori